Attachment Therapy for Adults in San Diego & Across California

 Attachment wounds are often held in the nervous system, not just in thoughts.
 That’s why our approach often integrates:

-• EMDR Therapy for attachment and relational trauma
+• EMDR Therapy for attachment trauma

 • Parts Work Therapy to address protective emotional responses